Steamycode/Asteroid-Shooter/README.md

 **What Was Achieved:**

-1. **Working Game**: Fully functional asteroids game with score tracking, high scores, sound effects, and collision detection
+1. **Working Game**: A functional asteroids game with score tracking, high scores, sound effects, and collision detection
-2. **Clean Architecture**: Proper separation of concerns with each class having a single responsibility
-3. **OOP Integration**: All four pillars working cohesively (inheritance for reuse, polymorphism for flexibility, encapsulation for data integrity, abstraction for simplicity)
+2. **Better Understanding of OOP Pillars** inheritance for reuse, polymorphism for flexibility, encapsulation for data integrity, abstraction for simplicity
+3. **Using Cleaner Architecture**: Separating classes with different responsibilities into files
-4. **Quality Assurance**: 59 passing tests.
+4. **Ensuring Quality**: 59 passing tests
-5. **Industry Standards**: Factory Method and Singleton patterns properly implemented

 ---